reallyenglish-global/pedestal/README.md

 bundle exec compass watch
 ```

-Once it has all been compiled yo view the templates by opening the index.html file:
+Once it has all been compiled you can view the templates by opening the index.html file:

 ```bash
 cd booking-system-template